chrisman1015-zz/Cleaning-Statcast-Data/README.md

 Contents:<br />
   -Cleaning Stastcast Data.ipynb is the main project file<br />
   -Rough Draft contains sections I haven't yet completed<br />
-  -Note: The csv is currently sitting in the same folder as the main file.
-This will not be the case once I enter the final drafting          process<br />
   -The sources for the images have not yet been cited, but I don't own them and they'll be cited in the final draft<br />